WaylonWalker/waylonwalkerv2/src/pages/blog/quickly-change-conda-env-with-fzf.md

 ## List environments

-Before activating an environment I often want to list the environments that I have installed which is often upwards of 70, so it's hard to remember them all.
+Before activating an environment I often want to list the environments that I have installed which are often upwards of 70, so it's hard to remember them all.

 ``` bash
 conda info --envs